GAA: People, Objects & Stories

 On three feature walls, visitors to the exhibition will also be able to see digital reproductions of artworks, newly commissioned design and photographs of Gaelic Games.
 How the GAA has influenced artists in the 20th century, the evolution of GAA jersey designs and the crossover in design between the Sam Maguire Cup and the Ardagh Chalice, are amongst the themes that are explored.

-Visitors to the exhibition will be invited to respond to it, with their own GAA memories.
+Visitors to the exhibition are invited to respond to it, with their own GAA memories.
 These responses will be compiled and included in an exhibition archive that will preserve the stories for future generations.
+These responses can also be submitted via email to email@example.com

 GAA: People, Objects & Stories is located at: